go-swagger/go-swagger/README.md

 		- [ ] :boom: every default value that is specified must validate against the schema for that property (Error)
 		- [ ] :boom: items property is required for all schemas/definitions of type `array` (Error)
 	-	[x] serve swagger UI for any swagger spec file
-	-	[x] generate stub api based on swagger spec
+	-	[x] generate api based on swagger spec
-	-	[ ] generate client from a swagger spec
+	-	[ ] generate go client from a swagger spec
 	-	[ ] generate "sensible" random data based on swagger spec
 	-	[ ] generate tests based on swagger spec for server
 	-	[ ] generate tests based on swagger spec for client